-We drove 123 miles to go to the beach yesterday.
+We drove 123 miles to Montauk yesterday, for no particular reason at all.
 Yes.
 One hundred, twenty three miles.
 We’d just gotten back from my very first camping in the woods experience.
 I enjoyed the adventure, but we were a little under-prepared.
 I was feeling accomplished, but craving a little bit of luxury.
 Since outside is the only safe activity these days, and I wanted to get some comfort food in a happy place, I figured, let’s hit the beach!

 I’m not a huge beach lover (or so I thought).
 Packing up for a day at the beach with my family as a kid was a curated event that involved cooking at some ungodly hour and packing coolers.
 Driving out to Jones Beach from Brooklyn involved battling the Belt Parkway on a Saturday morning.
 If you’re not from the area, that might not mean anything to you.
 Think LA traffic, but with dollar vans and hyper aggressive drivers in 26 year old Acuras.
 By the time we pulled into the parking lot, I was already tired of everything and ready to go home.
 THEN there was the trek of what felt like a mile to the actual beach, finding a square of sand amidst the throngs of beachgoers and wedging in for a day of fun!!
 Etc etc. UGHHH